Lynn Good

-Lynn J. Good is chair, president and chief executive officer of Duke Energy, a Fortune 500 company.
-Good is an Ohio native and graduated from Miami University where she earned a BS in Systems Analysis and in Accounting (1981).
+Lynn J. Good is the former president and chief executive officer of Duke Energy, a Fortune 500 company.
+She led Duke from 2013 until April 2025.
+Good is an Ohio native and graduated from Miami University where she earned a BS in Systems Analysis and Accounting (1981).
+In 2023, she ranked 65th in Forbes list of "World's 100 most powerful women".
+She was ranked 31st on Fortune's list of Most Powerful Women in 2023.

 Early life and education

 Good grew up in Fairfield, Ohio.
 Her father was a math teacher who later became a high school principal.
-She earned degrees in accounting and systems analysis from Miami University of Ohio.
+She earned degrees in accounting and systems analysis from Miami University.

+Career

 Early career

 Good became an auditor at the Cincinnati branch of Arthur Andersen & Co.
 While at Andersen, Good broke the barrier to females playing major roles in auditing when she participated in the audit of Andersen's most prestigious account, Cincinnati Gas & Electric.
 Good rose to supervise that audit, and in 1992 she became one of Andersen's few women partners.
-She was also a partner for a time at Deloitte.
+In 2002 she became a partner at Deloitte.

 Cinergy

 Following the collapse of Arthur Andersen in 2002, Good joined Cinergy Corp. as senior vice president of accounting and finance.
 In 2005, Good was named executive vice president and chief financial officer of Cinergy.
 In 2006, following the merger of Cinergy into Duke Energy, Good was named senior vice president and treasurer of Duke in the company's Charlotte, North Carolina, headquarters.
 She went on to head the unregulated commercial business.
 Good was named Duke's executive vice president and chief financial officer as of July 2009.
 She began to make large investments in renewable energy such as wind and solar facilities that sell their power to utilities and towns.